zopefoundation/zopetoolkit/source/about/coreextra.rst

 form generation, and the "grokcore.component" library which contains a different way to configure components.

-Any library that is developed for integration with the Zope Framework in the Zope repository can be considered "extra"; "extra" is the set of libraries that is not in the Zope Framework but can work with it.
+Any library that is developed for integration with the Zope Toolkit in the Zope repository can be considered "extra"; "extra" is the set of libraries that is not in the Zope Toolkit but can work with it.
 By having an "extra" designation we can more easily discuss such libraries.